Updated: August 11, 2023

 Don’t get it wrong.
-Financially stable people do own nice and fancy things, but they bought them for themselves and never to impress others.
+Financially stable people do own nice and fancy things, but they buy them for themselves and never to impress others.

-3. You’re okay with the reality that rich people pay less taxes.
+3. You’re okay with the reality that rich people pay fewer taxes.

 People with the employee mindset will find this hard to understand.
 But just think about it, who are these rich people?